 Transfer and storage of data

-The personal information you provide to us may be transferred and stored outside of the European Economic Area (‘EEA’) for the purposes of things such as carrying out administration, the fulfilment of your order, the processing of your payment details and the provision of support services.
+The personal information you provide to us may be transferred and stored outside of the United Kingdom(‘UK’) and/or the European Economic Area (‘EEA’) for the purposes of things such as carrying out administration, the fulfilment of your order, the processing of your payment details and the provision of support services although we are attempting to bring as much as possible into the UK.
 Any personal information transferred will receive an adequate level of protection as required by the Data Protection laws.
 Third parties will only process your personal information on our instructions and in the agreement that the information is kept secure and confidential.

 Any personal information transferred will receive an adequate level of protection as required by the Data Protection laws.
-Where any transfer is made to a country outside of the EEA and the European Commission has not made an adequacy decision in relation to the laws of that country we will ensure that appropriate safeguards are in place prior to any transfer of your data.
-Those safeguards are likely to consist of either the use of standard data protection clauses adopted or approved by the European Commission or transfer to a US based recipient which is a member of the EU-US Privacy Shield self-certification arrangement or an equivalent regime.
+Where any transfer is made to a country outside of the UK/EEA and an adequacy decision in relation to the laws of that country we will ensure that appropriate safeguards are in place prior to any transfer of your data.
+Those safeguards are likely to consist of either the use of standard data protection clauses adopted or approved by the UK/European Commission or an equivalent self-certification regime.

 Data Subject Rights